EnglishFrançaisEspañol

 Strong applications tend to share a few traits.
 They use one route that fits the client’s actual life.
 They anticipate the next stage, especially renewal.
 They avoid contradictions between immigration documents, tax position, employment evidence, and civil status records.

-Working principle: A residence application should read as one consistent file, not as a stack of individually valid documents.
+A residence application should read as one consistent file, not as a stack of individually valid documents.

 Legal Fournier handles immigration and tax planning together, which matters when a residence strategy depends on how remote income, family support, or future Spanish tax residence will be understood.
-Immigration status and tax residence are related but legally distinct analyses — tax treatment must always be assessed separately and on its own facts.
+Immigration status and tax residence under article 9 LIRPF are related but legally distinct analyses — tax treatment must always be assessed separately and on its own facts.
 That integrated view, covering both dimensions, often matters more than the form itself.

 Some cases are manageable with limited assistance.
 Others are not.
 The dividing line is usually not the permit name.
 It is the complexity of the facts.